-Projects that are eligible for this funding source should be focused on filling key gaps that address important factors affecting goal and outcome attainment as articulated in the GIT Management Strategies and Workplans.
+Projects eligible for this funding should be focused on filling key gaps that address important factors affecting goal and outcome attainment describe in articulated in Management Strategies and Workplans.

-- Project requests should explicitly demonstrate how the proposed project would support, directly or indirectly, the achievement of one or more related Outcomes. - This funding is not intended to support long-term implementation of restoration, protection, or stewardship projects, but rather it is to support tools or analyses that will make restoration, protection, and stewardship more effective in the future. - Implementation of pilot projects is acceptable but long-term monitoring or operating projects are not eligible. - Eligible projects can improve or expand upon or update past projects and can have phased projects that build upon each other (Phase 1/Phase 2). - Projects should be unique and not duplicative; proposers must demonstrate how the project is new or explain how it is unique.
+- Project requests should explicitly demonstrate how the proposed project would support, directly or indirectly, the achievement of one or more related Outcomes. - This funding is not intended to support long-term implementation of restoration, protection, or stewardship projects, but rather it is to support tools or analyses that will make restoration, protection, and stewardship more effective in the future. - Implementation of pilot projects is acceptable; long-term monitoring projects are not eligible. - Eligible projects can improve, expand upon, or update past projects and can be phased projects that build upon each other (Phase 1 in one year/Phase 2 in a following year). - Projects should be unique and not duplicative; proposers must demonstrate how the project is new or explain how it is unique.